Requirements for the Master of Arts Degree in English

 Students must take 12 additional credit hours in English, selecting from classes listed in the Course Bulletin that are offered at either the 500 or 600-level.

-In addition to the graduate application and official transcripts, applicants must submit a statement of purpose to The Department of English by mail or email to the Graduate Coordinator, Hillary Nunn, at firstname.lastname@example.org.
+In addition to the graduate application and official transcripts, applicants must submit a statement of purpose to The Department of English by email to the Graduate Coordinator, Hillary Nunn, at firstname.lastname@example.org.

 Applications to the master's degree program in English are accepted on a rolling basis.